-- 7.3.
+7.3.
 Insurance.
-The Governing Board may purchase insurance on behalf of any employee, officer, or Governing Board member against any liability which may be asserted against or incurred by him or her which arises out of such person's status as an employee, officer, or Board member or out of acts taken in such capacity, whether or not the Corporation would have the power to indemnify such person against that liability under law.
-To the extent that any applicable insurance is available to respond to any claim addressed in this Article, such insurance shall be exhausted before any payment is made pursuant to the indemnification provisions in this Article. - 7.4.
-Severability.
-If any part of this Article shall be found in any action, suit, or proceeding to be invalid or ineffective, the validity and effectiveness of the remaining parts shall not be affected.
+The Governing Board may purchase insurance on behalf of any Potential Indemnitee against any liability which may be asserted against or incurred by him or her that arises out of such person's status as a Potential Indemnitee or out of acts taken in such capacity, whether or not the Corporation would have the power to indemnify such person against that liability under law.
+To the extent that any applicable insurance is available to respond to any Proceeding addressed in this Article, such insurance shall be exhausted before any payment is made pursuant to the advancement and indemnification provisions in this Article.

+ARTICLE VIII

-ARTICLE VIII BYLAW AMENDMENTS AND RULES OF THE CORPORATION
+BYLAW AMENDMENTS AND RULES OF THE GOVERNING BOARD

 - 8.1.
 Amendments to Bylaws.
-The Governing Board may from time to time amend, repeal, or supplement these bylaws. - 8.2.
+Subject to the approval of the U.S. Securities and Exchange Commission as provided in the Act, the Governing Board may from time to time amend, repeal, or supplement these bylaws. - 8.2.
 Rules.
-In addition to, and separate from, these bylaws, the Governing Board may adopt such rules of the Corporation as it deems necessary or appropriate to discharge its responsibilities under the Act.
+In addition to, and separate from, these bylaws, the Governing Board may adopt such rules of the Governing Board as it deems necessary or appropriate to discharge its responsibilities under the Act.